Chuckanut Wilds Camp - Grade 3

 Closed toed water shoes with straps (Keens or similar, or old tennis shoes) are essential today.

-Drop-off: 1403 Olympic Way at the Campbell's, a long-time Wild Whatcom family.
+Drop-off and Pick-up: 1403 Olympic Way at the Campbell's, a long-time Wild Whatcom family.
 Drive west on Eldridge Avenue to Marine Drive approximately 4.5 miles from downtown to Bancroft Road.
 Turn left.
 After 0.1 mile, go right at Olympic Way.
 The Campbell's are in the third house on the left.
 Thanks for carpooling and making a quick drop off to limit our impact on the Campbell's generosity.

 WEDNESDAY: Chuckanut Mountain Ridge to Road, 9:30-5:00PM